 Resource planning is one of the most challenging tasks in project management.
-Especially when it comes to staff, planning is difficult to calculate clearly.
-After all, people are people - and they are rarely entirely predictable.
+Especially when it comes to employees, planning is difficult to calculate clearly.
+After all, people are people - and they are rarely completely predictable.

 Nevertheless, it is helpful to draw up a "guideline" for human resource management in projects so that at least some orientation is provided and conflicts can be avoided.
 The basis for such a guideline can be the category of the project.
 There are three different variants here: projects in development, contract projects and projects within the company.